sangeet01/matp/README.md

 ##  Contributions
   Contributions to ganga3D are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 For questions or to discuss potential contributions, contact Sangeet          Sharma on LinkedIn.

-## PS
-   Sangeet’s the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I’ve used my mouth to pipette.
+## PS: Sangeet’s the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I’ve used my mouth to pipette.